 Whilst we might never know if Ms Dietrich visited us, we like to imagine the charismatic, husky voiced diva strolling into our elegant showroom and receiving the personal and high quality service that still mark out Hamilton & Inches today.

-To find out more about this history of Hamilton & Inches, why not visit our timeline?
+To find out more about this history of Hamilton & Inches, why not read our story?